 Once you know how the panelling is secured, you can choose the appropriate removal method.

-1. Removing Nailed Paneling from Studs
+1. Removing Nailed Paneling From Studs

 If the panelling is nailed directly to wall studs, follow these steps for careful removal: